 3. Focus on one goal at a time.

-Well, whatever your company’s priority is, it’s your job to execute.
-One way to do this is through the 90-90-1 rule.
+Whatever your company’s priority is, it’s your job to execute.
+Try the 90-90-1 rule.
 It also works if you’re managing a team.

 Here’s what you do: Commit the first 90 minutes of your day for 90 days to the most important task.
 Suggested by HR guru, Robin Sharma, it will focus your priorities before the day even really gets going.

 It’s also very practical.
 It’s not spending all of your time every day on one single thing.

 You can also set up projects to focus on this one goal and to make sure that it aligns with your overall company goals.

 4. Stop multi-tasking.